 I hate to waste time, and I love simple things.
 In my mind, if you are approved for your benefits, a few clicks of the mouse should send a check your way, but that is not how the SSA does things.
 In fact, there are a number of things you should know about the Social Security payment process after you’re approved.

-First of all, the way in which Social Security payment are process starts our confusion.
+First of all, the way in which the Social Security payment process starts is confusing.
 SSI payments are processed at your local SSA office.
-On the other hand, SSD payments are processed by way of National Processing Centers.
-These are generally pretty far away from people in rural areas.
+On the other hand, SSDI payments are processed by way of Social Security Processing Centers.
+These are generally pretty far away from rural areas.

-Finally, there are some miscellaneous items that can cause delays and social Security myths that disturbs you.
+Finally, there are some miscellaneous items that can cause delays and Social Security myths that may cause concern.
 For instance, if you were married or divorced during the time your claim was pending, this will likely cause a delay.
 The same is true if you returned to work during this same process.
 Delays should be expected there as well.

 The disability process as a whole is very frustrating.
 It’s best not to fight it alone.
-That’s why so many people turn to the team at Jan Dils Attorneys at Law to get the benefits they deserve.
+That’s why so many people turn to the team at Jan Dils, Attorneys at Law, to get the benefits they deserve.
 From start to finish we have the people and the passion for getting you the benefits you deserve.
-Jan Dils has an excellent name as a Personal injury lawyer in WV as well.

 Call us today for a free consultation from our Social Security lawyers from North Carolina And West Virginia.
-Our toll-free number is 1-877-526-3457.
-If you can’t talk right now, fill out this form, and a representative will call you at a more convenient time.
+Fill out this form, and a representative will call you.